sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-2/index.md

       </entry>
 ```

-The script, `header.js` looks for ul.navbar-right li:first, and using the JQuery operation `.before()` it injects an icon link pointing to the fullPage (/plugins/pluginPage.jsf?pn=TodoPlugin) of the Todo plugin.
+The script, `header.js` looks for `ul.navbar-right li:first`.
+Then, using the JQuery operation `.before()`, the script injects an icon link pointing to the fullPage (/plugins/pluginPage.jsf?pn=TodoPlugin) of the 'Todo' plugin.

 ```javascript